 The team’s route took them through the beauty of God’s creation, along lakeshores, past magnificent tea plantations and rolling hills, through the mountainous regions of Mulanje and Zomba, and to beautiful green lands and swamplands in Mangochi.

-On the second day, the team took a break from cycling and joined the workers of Scripture Union and OM Malawi to set up a radio station amongst the Yao people.
+On the second day, the team took a break from cycling and joined the workers of Scripture Union and OM Malawi to set up a radio station.
 As they rested beside Mt.
-Mulanje, the team prayed for breakthrough in surrounding communities, the Yao tribe territory they would soon cycle through, OM Malawi schools, and for protection and provision in Burundi and Nepal.
+Mulanje, the team prayed for breakthrough in surrounding communities, the territory they would soon cycle through, OM Malawi schools, and for protection and provision in Burundi and Nepal.

 As the sun rose above the horizon on day four, the team made the 110-kilometer ride to Ntaja, where the OM Malawi base is located.
 The team walked the grounds of new school buildings under construction that will enable OM Malawi to reach more students in the community with education and discipleship.

-On day five, the team cycled 64 kilometres to and from the local Yao village of Chisopi.
+On day five, the team cycled 64 kilometres to and a village.
 One of the cyclists on the team typically makes the trip once a week, as he has planted two churches in the area, and the team wanted to make that journey alongside him during the tour.
 It was an honour and blessing for the team members to see the work being done to shine God’s light in the village of Chisopi.

 In each of the seven towns the team travelled through, they witnessed the work God is doing through ministries in Malawi.
 The team prayed for Crown Ministry, Radio Lilanguka in Mangochi, OM Malawi, and other local missionaries.